Accounting PhD Admissions

 Other Funding Opportunities

-Qualifying minority candidates are also encouraged to apply for supplemental scholarship support through the KPMG Foundation.
+The KPMG Foundation is the founder, lead sponsor, and administrator of the PhD Project Doctoral Students Associations (DSAs), which supports minority students in business doctoral degrees through networking, joint research opportunities, peer support and mentoring.
 Students in the dissertation phase may also apply for the Deloitte Foundation Fellowship, worth $25,000.
 While this fellowship is highly competitive (awarded to just 10 students nationwide each year), multiple Arizona students have won the fellowship in prior years.

 Additional funding opportunities may include: